fluencelabs/fRPC-Substrate/hacking_frpc.md

 ### RPC Endpoints

-Since fRPC works with existing RPC providers, you want at least three provider urls/API keys to *the* chain of your choice as multi-chain support is currently not supported (hint, hint to all you hackathoners).
+Since fRPC works with existing centralized or self-hosted RPC providers, you want at least three provider urls with appended API keys to *the* chain of your choice.
+Multi-chain support is currently not supported by fRPC SUbstrate (hint, hint to all you hackathoners).
 For Ethereum's Goerli testnet, for example:

 * Infura: https://goerli.infura.io/v3/<your key>
 * Alchemy: https://eth-goerli.g.alchemy.com/v2/<your key>